 Of course, it’s not always possible to work longer or wait to collect.
 Those in poor health or who need the income to make ends meet, for example, might decide to take Social Security as soon as possible.

 4. What’s a good strategy for spouses?

-A lot of couples want to start collecting both spouses’ Social Security right away, but doing so may not be the best choice if one of you earned significantly more than the other over the course of your working careers.
-Although there’s no magic bullet, it often makes sense for the higher earning spouse to wait as long as possible, up to age 70.
+A lot of couples want to start collecting both spouses’ Social Security right away, but doing so may not be the best choice if one of you earned significantly more than the other.
+It often makes sense for the higher-earning spouse to wait as long as possible—up to age 70.
 Depending on health and finances, the lower-earning spouse can collect benefits earlier.

 5. Can my kids inherit my Social Security benefit?

 In addition to your spouse, dependent children and even grandchildren may be eligible to receive benefits when you die, become disabled, or retire.
 To qualify, your dependent must be unmarried and meet certain age requirements:

 - Or under age 19 and attending a primary or secondary school full time;